felixlopz/hubrise-test-task/content/apps/mailchimp/en/connect-hubrise.md

 1. Once logged in, you will be asked whether you want to authorise HubRise.
 Select **Allow**.

-1. After authorization, you will be taken to the configuration page.
+1. After authorisation, you will be taken to the configuration page.
 You can close the window and log back into your HubRise back office.
 Select **CONNECTIONS** in the left navigation pane.
 You will see that your HubRise location is now connected to Mailchimp.

+Once your HubRise location is connected to Mailchimp, customer information is pushed to Mailchimp automatically.

 ---

 **IMPORTANT NOTE**: For every location in HubRise, you will need to perform a new connection to Mailchimp.
-Once all connections are set, you need to configure the Mailchimp Bridge for contacts to be synched.
+Once all connections are set, you need to configure Mailchimp Bridge for contacts to be synced.
 For more information, see [Configuration](/apps/mailchimp/configuration/).

 ---